ansible/ansible/docsite/rst/guide_rax.rst

       with_items: rax.success
       when: rax.action == 'create'

-With the host group now created, a second play in your provision playbook might now have some configuration steps:
+With the host group now created, a second play in your provision playbook could now configure them, for example:

 .. code-block:: yaml

     - name: Configuration play
       hosts: raxhosts
       user: root
-      gather_facts: true
-      tasks:
-        - name: Install NTP service
-          apt: pkg=ntp cache_valid_time=86400 update_cache=yes

-        - name: Check NTP service
-          service: name=ntpd state=started

-Rather than include configuration inline, you may also choose to just do it as a task include or a role.
+      roles:
+        - ntp
+        - webserver

 The method above ties the configuration of a host with the provisioning step.
-This isn't always ideal and leads us onto the next section.
+This isn't always what you want, and leads us to the next section.

 .. _host_inventory: